embedly/embedly-docs/endpoints/mobile.rst

 Responses
 ---------
-API responses will be based on the "User-Agent" of your device, i.e. We will *not* return Flash for an iOS device.
+API responses will be based on the "User-Agent" of your device - i.e, we will *not* return Flash for an iOS device.

 HTML5 Providers